Darvydas Šernas

-Darvydas Šernas (born 22 July 1984) is a Lithuanian former professional footballer. Šernas has played internationally for the Lithuania national football team.
+Darvydas Šernas (born 22 July 1984) is a Lithuanian former professional footballer who played as a forward. Šernas has played internationally for the Lithuania national team.

 Career

 Club career

 In July 2011, he signed a three-year contract with Zagłębie Lubin.

 In January 2014, it was announced that Šernas would go to Perth Glory on loan.
 In his debut for Perth Glory against Melbourne Victory, Šernas scored his debut goal in the 50th minute, only 3 minutes after being substituted into the game. Šernas' goal tied the game at 1–1, and ended the scoring.

 Šernas signed for Scottish Premiership club Ross County in 2015, but was released at the end of the 2014/15 season.

 On 6 July 2015 it was announced that Šernas had joined Žalgiris Vilnius.

 He returned to Žalgiris before 2017 season.

 On 16 January 2018 signed to Hapoel Kfar Saba.

 At the end of 2019, Šernas announced his retirement.